Hi Mom, it’s time for the April Quiz! I have so many announcements to make …

 Apparently the O’Jays just released their last ever album, “The Last Word”.
 They’re retiring!

-Here’s a rare performance of “Lipstick Traces” from 1966 (apparently Bill Isles is between Bobby Massey and Eddie Levert.)
+Here’s a rare performance of “Lipstick Traces” from 1966 (I think Bill Isles is on the left.)

-So that would make him second from the left.
-So from left to right then, Bobby Massey, Bill Isles, Eddie Levert, William Powell and Walter Williams on lead.
+So from left to right then, Bill Isles, Bob Massey, Eddie Levert, William Powell and Walter Williams on lead.

 They never should have let him leave!

+Eddie and Walter are roughly 75 years old and Sammy is retired at 79.
 I have to move on to my next announcement.
-I am very sad to have to report that we lost 2 members of Danny and the Juniors, whose record “Rock and Roll Is Here To Stay” is like a rock ‘n’ roll anthem!
+I am very sad to have to report that we lost 2 members of Danny and the Juniors within a month of each other, whose record “Rock and Roll Is Here To Stay” is like a rock ‘n’ roll anthem!
 Joe Terry, the bass singer of the group, actually died today–April 15th, and David White we lost in March.
 Here they are below on “Bandstand” in 1958:

 From left to right, Dick Clark, David White, Danny Rapp, Frank Maffei and Joe Terry.
 Frank is the only member of the group still living.